asskkord/shinabzo_D03_Linux/README.md

 ## Chapter IV

 Well, now you've done all the work you wanted to do.
 You had to stay a little longer than usual, but it was worth it.
-You pack up your stuff and, on your way out of the office, you looked into the room where you heard your colleague earlier.
+You pack up your things and on your way out of the office you look into the room where you heard your colleague earlier.

-`-` Hey, may I come in? - you knocked on the door.
+"Hey, may I come in?" you knocked on the door.

-`-` Yes... just a second.
-I didn't think there was anyone else here at this hour.
+"Yes... just a second.
+I didn't think there was anyone else here at this hour."

-The door opened and, after a short conversation, you handed the inexperienced sysadmin a flash drive with the scripts.
+The door opened and, after a brief chat, you handed the inexperienced sysadmin a flash drive containing the scripts.
 You said goodbye and were about to leave when you remembered an important detail.

-`-` Oh, I completely forgot.
+"Oh, I completely forgot.
 I'am John by the way.
-And what's your name?
+And what's your name?"

-`-` Sebastian.
+"Sebastian."

 💡 [Tap here](https://forms.yandex.ru/cloud/6418187c73cee70bbf478995/) **to leave your feedback on the project**.
 Product Team really tries to make your educational experience better.